 7 Facts about RESPA/TILA changes

-An extensive makeover is in the works for The Real Estate Settlement Procedures Act of 1974 (RESPA) and The Truth in Lending Act (TILA) regulations which will go into effect October 3, 2015.
+The Real Estate Settlement Procedures Act of 1974 (RESPA) and The Truth in Lending Act (TILA) regulations which went into effect October 3, 2015.

 Initially RESPA laws were passed in 1974 as a consumer protection act for two distinct reasons: